turingschool/front-end-curriculum/lessons/react-in-theory.md

 I want to replicate the app from our slideshow and create two buttons that add or subtract from a "Likes" counter.

-Ultimately I want a wrapping element that I'll name LikesCounter that has my tally of likes and two buttons for increasing and decreasing said likes.
+Ultimately, I want a wrapping element that I'll name LikesCounter that has my tally of likes and two buttons for increasing and decreasing said likes.

 Lets reorganize our app a little bit to plan ahead for refactoring and write out our structure.